queryluke/masseffect-5e-data/text/en/manual/shields.md

 - Take the Hide action
 - Take the Dodge action
 - Take the Disengage action
-- Have full cover at the end of your turn
+- Have full cover from all hostile creatures at the end of your turn

 Then, if you take no damage until the start of your next turn, your shields begin to regenerate and you gain shield points equal to your armor's regen stat.
 You continue to gain shield points equal to your regen stat at the start of each